After a week in Bangkok, we decided to head down to Pattaya and browsed what was the quickest way from Bangkok to Pattaya.

 Government-regulated buses are also available from the Eastern Bus Terminal and cost 130 baht.
 Often, the driver is happy to drop you nearer to your hotel but there is less room for the journey and very little room for luggage.

-Taxi is a good option for those wanting a comfortable journey but expect to pay quite a bit more.
+A taxi is a good option for those wanting a comfortable journey but expect to pay quite a bit more.

 The journey can take under 2 hours in good traffic and again, this is a door-to-door option.
 The general price is 1500 baht plus expressway fees.
 You can ask your hotel or hostel to book a taxi in advance.
+For us, this is the easiest and best way to travel from Bangkok to Pattaya because it is hassle free.

 Another option is to contact taxis in advance to pick you up and take you to your destination.